What are planning views? Understand how it works

 Refresh planning view

-Refresh Icon: The Refresh option allows planners to update the existing planning view to reflect the latest data and relationships.
+Refresh Icon: The Refresh option updates the existing planning view to reflect the latest data and relationships.

-The status of the planning view will change to Not Started, which means it is ready for processing.
+The planning view status will change to Not Started, indicating it is ready for processing.
 You can click on the "Refresh Status" button to check the progress of the Planning View update.
 The status changes to Running when it is being processed.
 It then changes to 'Success' when the process is completed successfully.

 Color coding of the status icons

 The orange color refresh icon indicates that the planning view is not up to date.
-Clicking on it will refresh the planning view with the latest date.
+Clicking it refreshes the planning view with the latest date.
 Note: The planning view automatically refreshes with the latest data whenever it is opened, whether in single-item view or multi-item view.

 Note: Any planning views with more than 100 items are automatically refreshed with the latest data after the following events.